 Of course.
 Safe artificial environment to explore ideas.
 Whether you're need to relieve the stress by engaging in an intense game or want a relaxing game or anything in between plenty of options exist.

 Do you like it when Hollywood makes a movie from the video game?

-yes, but only cause I love games so much.
-Most of the movies themselves are actually pretty weak and poorly done I think, but it doesn’t matter, cause when you have such great content to work with even a poor translation of a great piece of art is still very enjoyable.
+Yes, but only because I love games so much.
+Most of the movies themselves are actually pretty weak and poorly done I think, but it doesn’t matter, because when you have such great content to work with even a poor translation of a great piece of art is still very enjoyable.

 What springs to mind when you hear the term ‘video games’?